Please check out these local volunteer opportunities:

 When volunteering, students will help provide emotional support, companionship, and practical support to patients and their family.
 Volunteers have the opportunity to share kindness, happiness, and their company with those who truly appreciate it most.

 Clearances are required.
 Please apply to Kimberly Dipiazza, 724-292-7696.

 Volunteers must be at least 18 years of age, have a valid driver's license.
-20 hours of training provided.
+Twenty hours of training provided.
 Work will be done in the office and at patients homes and facilities in Indiana County.
-Two to four hours a week desired.
+Two to four hours a week is desired.

 If you are interested in volunteering, please contact Ms. Cicola between office hours of 7:00 a.m. to 4:00 p.m. at 724-463-8711 or by email at email@example.com.

 The YMCA of Indiana

 County, located at 60 North Ben Franklin Road in Indiana, has volunteer